amminer/ansifier/README.md

 `ansifier` is a python package which exposes a simple interface for converting image files to utf-8 or ascii encoded strings.

-At present, `ansifier` is only able to process image files (as opposed to videos).
+`ansifier` is able to process both image and video files.
 It can format its colorful output using ANSI escapes for terminals or HTML/CSS for web applications, so ansifier is kind of a silly name as of version 0.0.12, but wasn't it always?

 ## 🛠 Prerequisites <a name = "prereqs"></a>

-Python 3.8 and higher have been tested, with most extensive testing on python 3.10.
-Older versions of Python 3 *may* work.

-Output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
-I've tested on various Linux environments and Windows 10 21H2 and higher, but not on any Macs.
-It works in virtual consoles which don't have true color support - at some point in the stack the RGB escapes get converted, but I don't know where or how.
+Version 0.0.15 and older were tested and should work with Python 3.8 or newer.
+Version 0.1.0 and newer were tested and should work with Python 3.11 or newer.
+Older Python versions may still work, but no testing has been done, and I'm not familiar enough with when exactly language features were introduced to have an idea of how much older you can go.

+For ansi-escaped output, any modern terminal emulator on any modern operating system should work.
+True color support is recommended but may not be necessary.
+For example, in a virtual console with more basic color support, the RGB/true color escapes seem to get converted at some point in the stack, although I'm not sure where.
+Colors may come out a little funny.
+Your terminal emulator also has to be reasonably performant to get smooth animations/videos playing.

 HTML/CSS output uses the [rgb() CSS function](https://www.w3schools.com/cssref/func_rgb.php), so practically any browser being run today should handle it fine.